AlizeeIOsys/420/README.md

+# 420
-# 420 repo of bugs or broken things to be fixed
+Repo of bugs or broken things to be fixed